 Category: Text function

-This function returns the specified number of symbols from the left of text as a text value.
+This function returns the specified number of symbols from the right of text as a text value.

 |text||Text||The text value to extract the symbols from.|